jassiika/tuteDudeCSS/README.md

-Maps and filters in JavaScript
+JavaScript Promises and error handling

 Description

-This JavaScript program performs three basic operations on an array:
+This JavaScript program performs division on 2 variables :

-- displaying content using javaScript using basic DOM.
-- filtering out the names starting with the text entered in search bar.
+    -returns a promise with
+    - resolve and
+    -reject on division with 0.

 Concepts Used:
-    Functions
-    maps
-    filters
-    Loops (for...of)
-    for Each function
-    event Listeners
+    promises
+    reject and resolve stages of promise
+    .then and .catch
+    error handling

 Files:
  - index.html
- - style.css
  - script.js

 How to Run
 1. Use the Live Server extension in VS Code:
     - Right-click on index.html
     - Select Open with Live Server